extdn/extdn-phpcs/README.md

 - Braindumps on where PHPCS lacks and other tools might come in more handy (PhpStan, Phan)
 - Discussions on new rules (through periodic hangouts or discussions per GitHub Issue)

 Please note that you are also welcome to contribute to the Magento rulesets directly (core, MEQP, ECG - see links above).
-The more rules can be created, the higher the quality can become.
+Likewise, we will try to get ExtDN rules into Magento rulesets as well, which is part of this ExtDN project.

 ## How to contribute
 Any contribution is welcome.
 However, don't start coding just yet.
 Make sure first that the work is worth the effort.

 1) Add a new issue under **Issues** to address new rulesets that are needed or report other issues.

 2) Once the creation of the new rule has been accepted by adding a label `Accepted` under **Issues**, we're good to go.

-3) If a similar rule already exists in the Magento ECG standards and/or Magento Marketplace standards, simply try to include this rule within the ExtDN ruleset.
+3) If a similar rule already exists in the core or MEQP or ECG, simply try to include this rule within the ExtDN ruleset.

 4) If no rule exists yet, let's create it.
 As an example, you can use the `SetTemplateInBlockSniff` within the folder `Extdn/Sniffs/Blocks`.
 It can be tested upon a sample file under `Extdn/Samples/Blocks`: